daormar/debasher/doc/design_doc_resident.md

   epochs for what a person means as one round.
 A node with inputs from both replaces the lower round with the higher one and then waits for a marker of the higher epoch that the other initiator will not send, so its rounds stay incomplete, with warnings in the log (before the replacement rule the node ended instead).
 Reasoned from the code, not run.
-Numbering the rounds from outside, with the epoch in the trigger, would fix it (see Future work, point 7).
+Numbering the rounds from outside, with the epoch in the trigger, would fix it (see Future work, section 7).
 - **A crash during a round** aborts it, and the mechanism is not designed.
-What exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (point 2).
+What exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (section 2).
   A real crash during a round has not been tried.
 - **`debasher_stop`, `debasher_status` and `debasher_stats` did not see a resident program launched
   without `--sched BUILTIN`: fixed on 2026-09-20, for every program.** Found with real runs: